MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

    - Users no longer need to know about data governance policies - they can instead focus on their work.

-- **Apply a default retention label to a document library, folder, or document set** in SharePoint, so that all documents that are stoored in that location inherit the default retention label.
+- **Apply a default retention label to a document library, folder, or document set** in SharePoint, so that all documents that are stored in that location inherit the default retention label.

 Additionally, retention labels support [records management](records-management.md) for email and documents across Office 365 apps and services.
 You can use a retention label to classify content as a record.
 When this happens, the label can't be changed or removed, and the content can't be edited or deleted.